corentinbeaulieu/mpc/src/MPC_Doc/MPC_Doc.md

 -------------------------------

 * **DO NOT EDIT THE MAN-PAGE FILES DIRECTLY**.
-If doing so, any modification will be lost when static man-pages will be regnerated, later on.
+If doing so, any modification will be lost when static man-pages will be regenerated, later on.
 Furthermore, as long as the user is having the `pandoc` tool in the `$PATH`, these updated man-pages won't be copied to be the ones to load.
 So, please keep you away from such a pain and edit only the Markdown associated files under `/`.
 The